-AC499 Capstone
+ACC499 Capstone

-This capstone course is required for all accounting majors.
+Prerequisites: Completion of the Degree Requirements This capstone course is required for all accounting majors.
 Topics include managerial use of financial data, analysis of financial statements and ethics.
 The student selects a current issue in any area of accounting with a full-time accounting faculty member as the research advisor.
 The student submits a written paper.